loganSQL/SQLDBA/06SQLOps/MailRequestAutomation.md

 sqlcmd -E -S $servername -d $dbname -Q $sendmailsql
 ```
 ### MainLoop.ps1
-There are some problem to schedule above check-in script in Windows Task Schedule by repeating at every 5 minutes, because the task doesn't execute well after a while.
+There is a problem to schedule above check-in script in Windows Task Schedule by repeating at every 5 minutes, because the task doesn't execute well after a while.

 To resolve this unpredictability, the following Powershell Script will be used to replace the task schedule to run the CheckIn.ps1 in an endless loop.
 ```